The longest-living person on planet earth. The most famous centenarians

 82.07 years

-Some scientists believe that Israel's genetically mixed population helps prolong life expectancy in that country.
+Some scientists believe Israel's genetically mixed population helps extend life expectancy in the country.
 Israelis also have much stronger ties to their families and communities than many other countries.

 8. Australia